Capital Gains Tax: How It Works and 2024-2025 Rates

 Exceptions to capital gains tax

-Another exception to capital gains tax applies to collectible items whose value has increased more than their original purchase price due to their rarity, historical significance, or other unique qualities.
-Capital gains from collectible items are subject to a maximum tax rate of 28%.
+• If you have collectible items whose value has increased more than their original purchase price due to their rarity, historical significance, or other unique qualities, your capital gains tax may be limited to a max of 28%.

 How to reduce capital gains tax